 These days brides can be preoccupied with the “look” of the event.
 I always encourage brides to think more about how she and her guests will FEEL on the day.
 Will they laugh?
 Will they cry?
-Will they feel involved and a part of the celebration, or will they merely be observers, on the outside looking in?
+Will they feel involved and a part of the celebration, or will they mealy be observers, on the outside looking in?

 It may surprise you to know that of all of the items which constitute a wedding budget, the item given the lowest priority, and usually the least valued, is entertainment.
 Yet after the event it is entertainment which the majority of the guests value most highly after the ceremony and the bride’s wedding dress.